Term Insurance With Hep-C History

 I'd estimate that only 5% of brokers are doing this for their customers.
 Why?
 Because is takes lots of time upfront and most captive agents or brokers are not willing to do this work on behalf of a possible client.
 We ARE and DO this everyday!

-The Importance of a Cover Letter when submitting a
+The Importance of a Cover Letter when submitting an application for life insurance

 A cover letter is attached to a life insurance application and sent to an underwriter and paints an important picture of your medical condition and history.